alQemist/ERD_symbols/README.md

 RELATIONSHIP SYMBOL IDs

 	11 - One to One
 	1M - One to Many
 	01 - Zero or One
 	0M - Zero or Many
-arrow - for miscellaneous use
+	arrow - included for miscellaneous use

 Append any of the symbols to a path using